SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Closely tied to the heroic keyword, the cinematic keyword is about how we like powers and abilities with a strong visual component.
 You can imagine your character doing or saying these things. “[[In All This Confusion]]” is a good name for the shadow’s ability to slip out of melee and retreat to safety.
 The text of the ability says how it works, but the name creates a visual that explains how it’s working.

-When Sir Vanazor the [[Dragon Knight|dragon knight]] fury leaps onto a goblin war spider, cleaving through the goblins riding the creature in a single turn, you can see it in your mind.
+When Sir Vanazor the [[Dragon Knight|dragon knight]] fury leaps onto a goblin [[War Spider|war spider]], cleaving through the goblins riding the creature in a single turn, you can see it in your mind.
 It feels like a movie.
 It doesn’t feel simply as if you rolled well, but like an epic scene, complete with slow motion and a Carpenter Brut soundtrack.

 You should imagine your tactician character leading the battle, granting your allies free attacks, extra maneuvers.
 Coordinating the battle.
 That’s what the name implies.
 And if we’ve done a good job, when you read the character’s abilities, you think, “Yes!
 This is what I was imagining!
 I can’t wait to do this!”